 Uninsured Motorist Coverage

 New York requires drivers to buy uninsured motorist (UM) coverage.
-UM protects you if you get into an accident with a driver who has no insurance.
+UM protects you if you get into an accident with a driver who has no coverage.
 It only covers injuries to you or your passengers.
 You’ll need to buy at least $100,000 worth of UM to satisfy the state requirement.

 You may also buy underinsured motorist (UIM) coverage.
 However, it’s not a requirement.
 It’s up to you if you want to add it to your policy.
 It’ll protect you if you get into an accident with a driver who doesn’t have high enough limits to cover your expenses.

 Valid Proof of Insurance

 - An original NY State Insurance ID Card (either digital or physical)

 - A digital notice that you have coverage to your DMV.
 Your provider (not your broker or agent) will send this.